 BHVS 578.
 BEHAVIORAL SCIENCE AND THE LAW (Credit, 3 hours).
-Includes legal and ethical considerations certification.

-3 hours).
 Includes legal and ethical considerations, certification, licensing, and legislative advocacy for issues related to mental health.
 Rights of the individual as participants in research experiments, therapeutic relationships, and consumers of mental health marketing information will also be emphasized.
 (Prerequisite: Consent of instructor.)